molbal/Eve-Copilot/README.md

 ## Supported commands

 - `Link character` Starts a conversation about authenticating and linking a new character to a conversation.
+- `Status`Responds with the currently active ship, location and online status.

 ## Installation